A generalization gap estimation for overparameterized models via the Langevin functional variance: Numerical Experiments

 \item \textbf{Generalization gap $\tilde{\Delta}$}: For each setting $(d,M) \in \{5,10,15\} \times \{50,100,150\}$, we take average of the following generalization gap

-over $50$ times experiments.
-In each experiment, we randomly generate $\{(\bs z_i,y_i)\}_{i=1}^{n} \subset \mathbb{R}^d \times \mathbb{R}$, train the NN $g_{\bs \theta}$, and evaluate $\tilde{\Delta}$ by leveraging the ground-truth $\mu_i=\mu(\bs z_i)$ and $\sigma^2=1$. \end{itemize}
+over $200$ times experiments.
+In each experiment, we randomly generate $\{(\bs z_i,y_i)\}_{i=1}^{n} \subset \mathbb{R}^d \times \mathbb{R}$, train the NN $g_{\bs \theta}$, and evaluate $\tilde{\Delta}$ by leveraging the ground-truth $\mu_i=\mu(\bs z_i)$ and $\sigma_0^2=1$. \end{itemize}

-LFV and generalization error $\tilde{\Delta}$ for a non-linear neural network with $M$ hidden units are shown in Tables~\ref{table:NN_experiment_n500}--\ref{table:NN_experiment_relu}.
-As can be seen, LFV values for overparameterized models (i.e., $p=M(d+2)>n$) are in gray.
-First, it is observed that the value of LFV provides a rough estimate of the generalization gap even for non-linear overparameterized neural network models.
-Second, Tables \ref{table:NN_experiment_n1000} and \ref{table:NN_experiment_relu} suggest that LFV with fewer $T=250$ iterations underestimates $\tilde{\Delta}$ when compared to LFV with $T=1000$ iterations.
-Third, Tables \ref{table:NN_experiment_n500} and \ref{table:NN_experiment_n1000} suggest that the biases of LFV reduces as the sample size grows.
+LFV and generalization loss $\tilde{\Delta}$ for a non-linear NN with $M$ hidden units are shown in Tables~\ref{table:NN_experiment_n50}--\ref{table:NN_experiment_n1000}.
+LFV values for overparameterized models (i.e., $p=M(d+2)>n$) are in gray.
+It was observed that the value of LFV provides a rough estimate of the generalization gap even for non-linear overparameterized NN models, though our overparameterized theories on FV and LFV are proved for linear models.
+Table \ref{table:NN_experiment_n50} ($n=50$) and Table \ref{table:NN_experiment_n1000} ($n=1000$) suggested that the biases of LFV reduces as the sample size grows.